-All cheques/EFTs mentioned above are subject to the following authorisation limits.
-If a payment exceeds the limit it requires the written authorisation of the Treasurer (an email authorisation will be adequate for this purposes).
+All cheques/EFTs mentioned above are subject to the following authorisation limits (refer to page 20).
+If a payment exceeds the limit, it requires the written authorisation of the Treasurer (an email authorisation will be adequate for this purposes).

 BACS and Payroll Limits: